Mongolian shamanism: Ovoo

 In Inner Mongolia, the aobaoes for the worship of ancestral gods can be private shrines of an extended family or kin (people sharing the same surname), or they are communal village ones (dedicated to the deity of a village), banners or leagues.
-Sacrifices to the aobaoes include animals, joss sticks, and libations.
+Sacrifices to the aobaoes include animal meat, joss sticks, and libations.

 History

 Mongolia

 Various aspects of shamanism, including the tngri and their chief deity Qormusata Tngri, are described in the thirteenth-century The Secret History of the Mongols, the earliest historical source in Mongolian.
 Sources from that time period, however, do not present a complete or coherent system of beliefs and traditions.
 A much richer set of sources can be found from the seventeenth century onwards; these present a Buddhist-influenced "yellow" shamanism, but in the opinion of many scholars, they indicate the continued tradition of an older shamanism.
+From at least Genghis Khan onwards, Burkhan Khaldun was seen as a sacred mountain.
+The Mongols' shamanistic beliefs prioritized the present life over the afterlife.
+Therefore, Mongol rulers sought monks, clergy and priests to pray for their longevity and fortune.

 Buddhism first entered Mongolia during the Yuan dynasty (thirteenth-fourteenth century) and was briefly established as a state religion.
 The cult of Genghis Khan, who had been accepted into the tngri, the highest pantheon of spirits in Mongolian shamanism, became annexed into Buddhist practice as well.
 Mongolia itself was at a political and developmental standstill until the sixteenth century, when after the conversion of Altan Khan Buddhism re-established itself.
 In 1691, after Outer Mongolia had been annexed by the Qing Dynasty, Buddhism became the dominant religion of the entire area and shamanism began incorporating Buddhist elements.
 Violent resistance in the eighteenth century by the hunting tribes of Northern Mongolia against the (Buddhist) ruling group, the Khalka Mongols, led to the foundation of black shamanism.

 During the Soviet domination of the Mongolian People's Republic, all varieties of shamanism were repressed; after 1991, when the era of Soviet influence was over, religion (including Buddhism and shamanism) made a comeback.
 Recent research by anthropologists has indicated that shamanism continues to be a part of Mongolian spiritual life; Ágnes Birtalan, for instance, recorded a series of invocations and chants to the important deity Dayan Deerh in 2005 in Khövsgöl Province.

 In June 2017 psychology professors Richard Noll and Leonard George conducted fieldwork among Mongol shamans and posted to YouTube seven short videos of a nocturnal summer solstice (Ulaan Tergel) "fire ritual," held near midnight some 20 km outside Ulaanbaatar.
 The event was organized by Jargalsaichan, the head of the Corporate Union of Mongolian Shamans, and was closed to tourists.